 - Anorexia nervosa has the highest mortality of all psychiatric conditions.
 This is due to medical complications, and the increased risk of suicide.

 - Approximately 50% of those with anorexia nervosa make a full recovery.
-33% improve, and 20% have a chronic eating disorder.
+33% improve and 20% have a chronic eating disorder.
+Where onset is in adolescence, the recovery rate is thought to be higher at 70-80% or more.

 - Mortality rate is estimated to be 2.8% over an 11-year follow-up.
-Older studies gave a higher estimate of 9.6%.
+Long-term follow-up studies put this figure as high as 18%.

-- Poor prognosis is predicted by a long duration of illness prior to presentation and onset in adulthood.
+- Poor prognosis is predicted by a long duration of illness prior to presentation, the need for hospitalisation and onset in adulthood[5, 15].

 Did you find this information useful?